aksommerville/apothecary/README.md

 - - - [x] Game over
 - - [x] Persist high score.
 - - [x] Fade out after game ends, then switch to the game over screen.
 3 seconds or so?
+- - [ ] hello: Quit, Play, Settings.
+- - [ ] Settings: Language, Music, Sound, Zap high score, Configure input.
 - - [ ] Text for hello.
 My name, date, mention Heaven Jam...
+- - [ ] hello: When Dot flies leftward, scale her down a bit, tint a bit to black, and render behind the title.
+- - [ ] gameover: Don't say "new high score" when it's a tie.
+New message for that.
 - Sat 1 Feb
 - - [x] Music.
+- - [ ] French and Spanish text, why not.
+- - [ ] Thirty Seconds doesn't loop quite right.
+- - [ ] Emotional Support Bird: Add arpeggio peak notes to bass in second pass. (right hand does that on a piano, but with different voices one notices a gap).
 - - [ ] Sound effects.
 - - - [ ] Braking.
 - - - [ ] Flying: Ongoing repeating sound, varies with velocity.
 - - - [ ] Pickup.
 - - - [ ] Dropoff.
 - - [ ] Decorative touches.
+- - - [ ] Little people that go "hey" and jump out of your way.
 - - [ ] physics: I glossed over corner collisions.
 Does it matter?
 - - [ ] Plan for game to be complete by EOD.
 - Sun 2 Feb